 The participations value in the Solvency II balance sheet represents the sum of the net asset values of subsidiaries that are accounted for using the adjusted equity method in accordance with Method 1-Accounting Consolidation.
-The reasons for the difference between the participation value on a Solvency II basis and the participation value on a C-IFRS basis are due to different valuation bases used for goodwill and intangible assets.
+The reasons for the difference between the participation value on a Solvency II basis and the participation value on a C-IFRS basis are due to different valuation bases used for valuing assets in the balance sheet, principally the non-recognition of goodwill and intangible assets under Solvency II.